 SevenTablets takes pride in our ability to create innovative, user-friendly mobile apps that exceed your expectations in terms of UI/UX and overall design.
 We also specialize in app testing and mobile security, which means we can create an app that meets your exact needs in a secure, user-friendly way.

 SevenTablets’ headquarters are located in Dallas, and we also have regional offices in Houston, and Austin.
-If you’re ready to build an app with technology such as AR, Predictive Analytics, artificial intelligence, or other innovative technologies, contact the team here at SevenTablets.
+If you’re ready to build an app with AR, artificial intelligence, or other innovative technologies, contact the team here at SevenTablets.